Microbiome-Diversity-Inspector/Microbiome-Diversity-Inspector/README.md

 + The server will not send AJAX requests to One Codex's exposed URL endpoints if there is a proxy connection enabled in the browser.
 Since the desktop application is essentially an [Electron](https://electronjs.org) wrapper over the web application, hence this limitation also holds for the desktop application as well.

-Link To My Presentation: https://prezi.com/view/MF6K2USZDcbkS2jYVlnU/
+Link To our Presentation: https://prezi.com/view/MF6K2USZDcbkS2jYVlnU/

 # Contributors